- Resumé & Bio

 A Challenger Appears.

-First, let me give you a bit of background on me.
+Let me give you a bit of background on me.
 First of all, I am addicted to creativity.
 I am amazed on a near daily basis on what the human spirit can achieve with a bit of ingenuity and elbow grease.
 There truly is no limit to what our minds can create.
-Another point about me: my diet is absolutely terrible.
+Secondly: my diet is absolutely terrible.
 I basically eat like that big pig monster from Mighty Morphin Power Rangers.
 The worse it is for me, the better it tastes.
 I am no stranger to the hurdle of “meat sweats” that can take you down in the middle of Plate 3 at bd’s Mongolian Grill.
 Five Guys is my mecca and I would gladly have them cater a close family member’s funeral.
 I basically have to work out several times a week so I don’t go full Brando in The Island of Dr. Moreau.

 When these two aspects of my personality collide, nothing good can come of it.
 If I hear that a restaurant hired an escaped mental patient on a 2 week peyote binge to design their menu, I’m all in.
 The KFC Double Down that basically said “Fuck Bread” and had you eat your chicken cheese sandwich like a barbarian?
 I was there.
 The Grilled Cheese Hamburger from Friendly’s?
 Done and done.
 Did Papa John’s put Fritos on a pizza?
 You crazy bastards, you read my dream journal.